SarankumarJ/Word-count/README.md

 ## RESULT:
 Thus the program is written to find the word count from a text.
+Sucessfully Finished